navpil/put-db-under-test/Readme.md

 By far the best tool for the job is [DbUnit](http://dbunit.sourceforge.net/)

+The non-obvious method of deleting all data from Database is:

+    DatabaseOperation.DELETE_ALL.execute(conn, conn.createDataSet());

 Data can be populated by using of the tools for accessing the DB, described below.

 ### Query the data